sztrzask/maklipsa.github.io/_posts/2016-07-12-The cost of garbage collection.md

   feature: data/2016-07-12-The-cost-of-garbage-collection/logo.png
 ---

+**Update**
+There is a error in the first version of this code, and the tests are in fact always operating in a situation that almost all object are in generation 2.
+The answer is in the [next post](/The-cost-of-garbage-collection.Part-2-rectification)

 In the [previous post](http://indexoutofrange.com/GC-can-kill-You-Practical-GC-performance-counters-in-NET/) I've promised to write how to have differentiate the number of workers in Hangfie, but in the comments Michał asked one interesting question - "Is generation 1 collection more expensive then generation 0 collection?".
 Going further how does generation 2 collection fit into it?

 I always believed that running `GC.Collect` is more expensive the deeper we go.
 So `GC.Collect(0)` is the least expensive, and `GC.Collect(2)` is most expensive.
 This opinion was reinforced by articles I remember reading and general opinion that .NET is optimized for fast young object collection.